superwofy/E9X-M-CAN-Integration-Module/README.md

 * Display the Launch Control flag (MHD).
 * Control Centre console buttons and associated LED (POWER, DSC OFF).
 * Fold/Un-fold mirrors when locking/unlocking.
+* Undim electrochromic exterior mirrors when indicating at night.
+* Move driver's seat back when exiting car.
 * Indicate when the trunk is opened by remote (flash hazards).
 * Immobilize the engine with a fuel pump cut-off until the M button is pressed X times.
 	* If engine is started without releasing this immobilizer, alarm will sound once engine stalls.